A Lady Playing the Guitar: Provenance

 In the possession of the dealer Gooden, London, 1896.

 Now in the collection of John G. Johnson, Philadelphia.

-Years later it became apparent that Hofstede de Groot (and Johnson G. Johnson) had been tricked and this was a copy of the version in Kenwood House.
-It is thanks to Johnson's deeply founded interest in art that all dubious attributions of paintings in his possession, such as this one, were allowed to remain in the collection, where it has become a quiet testament to the "Vermeer craze" at the turn of the 20th century.
+Years later it became apparent that Hofstede de Groot (and John G. Johnson) had been tricked and this was a copy of the version in Kenwood House.
+It is thanks to Johnson's deeply founded interest in art that all paintings of dubious attribution in his possession, such as this one, were allowed to remain in the collection, where it has become a quiet testament to the "Vermeer craze" at the turn of the 20th century.
 Even after seeing the Kenwood House version, Hofstede de Groot was convinced of this painting's superiority, which demonstrates the skill of the unknown copyist.
 The provenance records mentioned by Hofstede de Groot pertain, however, to the Kenwood House version.
-It is still unknown where the dealer "Gooden" acquired the painting.
+It is still unknown where the dealer Stephen Gooden acquired the painting.

 In 2023, during the Rijksmuseum Vermeer exhibition, the painting was presented during a symposium by Arie Wallert as a possible work by the master based on modern paint analysis.
+Research suggests that over-cleaning of the surface has led to a heavily abraded surface that thus far has stood in the way of such an attribution.

+The two paintings were exhibited at Kenwood House between September 2025 and January 2026, displayed side by side for the first time in over 300 years.